tangowhisky37/ArduinoProjects/README.md

   - You can Allow or Deny the process.
 Once you have confirmed the right Twitter account, Twitter will send you back to ThingSpeak.
   - The app generates a ThingTweet API Key for you to use.
 If you send an HTTP POST with your ThingTweet API Key, then the message will be relayed to Twitter.
   - All of the parameters from the Twitter API (statuses/update) are possible including geolocation.
+- A set of template Gmail SMTP libraries are provided in the same folder as the Arduino code.
+Download those libraries.
+  - Once you've synced the changes into your local git repo let's start by editing the gsender.h file.
+  - The gsender.h file should be modified to include your email address, your password.
+  - The email address and password however need to be provided in Base64 format.
+  - To convert your gmail (email) address and password into Base64 format you might consider using - https://www.base64encode.org/
+  - For details on configuring your Gmail account to allow use by external applications please refer to - https://www.instructables.com/id/ESP8266-GMail-Sender/
 - Over the coming weeks (or months..as and when i can find time) I will update the code such that it only tweets when certain conditions are met.
-- Currently the code tweets every 5 minutes
+- Currently the code tweets every 15 minutes.
+You can go in and make changes to suit your setup at home.
 - Connections for this circuit include -
   - Connecting the NodeMCU board to the USB port of your development machine
+  - Relay Input -
+    - Vcc to 3v3 (esp8266)
+    - Gnd to Gnd (esp8266)
+    - Int to D2 (esp8266)
+  - Relay Out -
+    - 3V3 to NC (esp8266) [The input voltage from the esp routes through the relay NC and Comms to go into the sensor]
+    - Common (mid) to Soil Moisture Sensor +ve
+  - Soil Moisture Sensor -
+    - Signal to AD0 [This allows measurement of the soil moisture by the arduino code]
+    - Negative to Gnd
  - Software required includes -
    - Arduino IDE
    - ESP8266 libraries packes into the Arduino IDE which include the packages for NodeMCU board